We may receive compensation when you click on links to products from our partners.

 Pitch your ideas to travel magazines or international papers and you just might get a chance to freelance for them or even to write a permanent column.
 Not to mention you could turn your whole experience into a book, just like others before you have.

 Being an au pair is a fascinating thing to do while traveling.
 Not only do you get to experience a different culture, but you also get to interact with it closely.
 You get to see what they eat, how they go about their lives, what their priorities are, and how they interact.
 If you’re interested in social studies or anthropology, this is the job for you.
 Note that an au pair must have good people skills and be very flexible.You can make a living and discover what this planet has to give you.
 Here are a few jobs that allow you to travel and earn money at the same time.Click To Tweet

 Typically, an au pair babysits and does a bit of light housework, while living in the employer’s house for free.
 The advantage here is that people who usually hire au pairs are quite wealthy, so you might have the chance of experiencing the good living: expensive meals, chauffeurs, free vacations to resorts where the family doesn’t want to deal with the kids and just relax.

-If you’re looking for a more independent scenario, consider starting your own travel photographyblog.
-Write and shoot the places you visit, while keeping an entrepreneur critical eye to what you do.
-Review photo gear for companies, pitch travel ideas to interested parties before you go.
+If you’re looking for a more independent scenario, consider starting your own travel photography blog.
+Write and shoot the places you visit, while keeping an entrepreneur’s critical eye on what you do. review photo gear for companies, pitch travel ideas to interested parties before you go.
 Many travelers get sponsored by companies to go on a world trip, and the fact that you’re a photographer will help you a great deal.

-Of course, there is always the cruise ship photographer position you could turn to, but we wouldn’t recommend it, as it usually involves harassing travelers to buy your photos and not to much actual sightseeing.
+Of course, there is always the cruise ship photographer position you could turn to, but we wouldn’t recommend it, as it usually involves harassing travelers to buy your photos and not too